ices-eg/WK_WKSEATEC/README.md

 ### Offline

 The offline files are obtained by pressing the download button in the top right of the dashboard, this button triggers a post request to the back-end, sending the JSON objects of every widget currently being used in the dashboard.
 The back-end parses this data and zips it up with the necessary files to run everything offline and makes it available as a download.
 All that needs to be done to run the app offline now is to double-click the 'start_gallery.bat' file and the app will start up, of course this requires that Docker for Windows is installed.
+Please note that you must have the following Docker settings on your machine: